mongodb/mongodbatlas-cloudformation-resources/README.md

 ```
 Use the [execution-role.yaml](examples/execution-role.yaml) file to generate an IAM role that you can use to activate the CFN resources and run your CFN stacks.
 Alternatively, you can set the trust relationships of your role through the AWS Console.
 To do so, go to the IAM dashboard, select your role, and click **Trust Relationships**.

-Alternatively, you can set the trust relationships of your role via AWS Console: in the IAM dashboard, select your role and click on `Trust Relationships`:
+Alternatively, you can set the trust relationships of your role via AWS Console: in the IAM dashboard, select your role and click **Trust Relationships**:
 ![Screenshot 2023-03-31 at 17 32 55](https://user-images.githubusercontent.com/5663078/230436500-fb4ee057-b70e-4580-a94d-f56191728117.png)